wongjas/delivery-confirmation-app/README.md

 - Copy the contents and [create a new app](https://api.slack.com/apps/new).
 - Next, choose `From a Manifest` and a workspace that you can develop on (like your developer program's sandbox) and paste the contents of `manifest.json` into the text box and follow the prompts.
-- Customize your app with a name of your own instead of the default in the `display_name` field.
+- Customize your app with a name of your own instead of the default in the `display_name` and `name` fields.

 ```json
 {